Australian Open: History

 The Australian Open is managed by Tennis Australia, formerly the Lawn Tennis Association of Australia (LTAA), and was first played at the Warehouseman's Cricket Ground in Melbourne in November 1905.
-The facility is now known as the Albert Reserve Tennis Centre, and was a grass court.
+The facility, now known as the Albert Reserve Tennis Centre, was a grass court.

 The tournament was first known as the Australasian Championships.
 It became the Australian Championships in 1927.
 Then, in 1969, it became the Australian Open.
-Since 1905, it has been staged 110 times in five Australian cities: Melbourne (66 times), Sydney (17 times), Adelaide (15 times), Brisbane (7 times), Perth (3 times), and two New Zealander cities: Christchurch (1906) and Hastings (1912).
+Since 1905, it has been staged 110 times in five Australian cities: Melbourne (66 times), Sydney (17 times), Adelaide (15 times), Brisbane (7 times), Perth (3 times), and two New Zealand cities: Christchurch (1906) and Hastings (1912).

-Though started in 1905, the tournament was not designated as being a major championship until 1924, by the International Lawn Tennis Federation (ILTF) at a 1923 meeting.
-The tournament committee changed the structure of the tournament to include seeding at that time.
-In the period of 1916–1918, no tournament was organized due to World War I.
+Although it began in 1905, the International Lawn Tennis Federation (ILTF) did not designate it a major championship until 1924, following a meeting held in 1923.
+The tournament committee changed the tournament structure to include seeding at that time.
+In the period of 1916–1918, no tournament was organised due to World War I.

-During World War II, the tournament was not held in the period from 1941 to 1945.
+During World War II, the tournament was not held from 1941 to 1945.

 In 1972, it was decided to stage the tournament in Melbourne each year because it attracted the biggest patronage of any Australian city.
 The tournament was played at the Kooyong Lawn Tennis Club from 1972 until its move to the new Flinders Park complex in 1988.

 The new facilities at Flinders Park were envisaged to meet the demands of a tournament that had outgrown Kooyong's capacity.
 The move to Flinders Park was an immediate success, with a 90 percent increase in attendance in 1988 (266,436) on the previous year at Kooyong (140,000).